 Besides your oven, other sources of heat may surprise you.
 If you use several electronics like your TV, game consoles and device chargers all at the same time, or leave everything plugged in day and night, there will be heat.
 Not only are you running up your electric bill, but you are also generating a lot of heat in your apartment.
 To prevent this, try unplugging your electronics if you are no longer using them or if you plan to be out for most of the day.
 Moreover, if you regularly leave all the lights on in your apartment and use high-voltage/wattage light bulbs like incandescent lights—this is a surefire way to raise the temperature in your home.
 Thus, you may want to consider switching out high-voltage bulbs and turning some lights off once in a while.

 Please Don’t Overdo It With The A/C

 Lastly, not to sound like everyone’s dad, but pick a temperature and stick to it.
 Continuously, cranking up the A/C will not necessarily cool off your apartment any faster.
 Remember, extremely low temps like 65 degrees just cost you more.
 Thus, it’s highly recommended that you select a particular temp and turn on a fan if it starts to feel warm.
 Finally, consider turning your A/C off entirely if you are not home for several days.
 Upon your return, you can utilize any of these great ways to cool off.

 1 year ago

 Justin Becker ·

-Comments Off on 8 Key Apartment Features to Look for in Farmington Hills, Michigan
+Comments Off on 8 Key Apartment Features to Look for in Farmington Hills, MI

 Thinking of moving to an apartment in Farmington Hills?
 If yes, then that’s a good idea.
 Besides being the second largest town in Oakland County, Farmington Hills is one of the safest cities in the country and has a pretty low population.